-- "Today's successful marketers integrate all the old and new marketing channels into one overall marketing strategy.
-We are, you might say, 'Renaissance Marketers.'" - Jason Miller,
+“Today’s successful marketers integrate all the old and new marketing channels into one overall marketing strategy.
+We are, you might say, ‘Renaissance Marketers.'” – Jason Miller, Welcome to the Funnel

 The renaissance masters of the 15th century weren’t just painters—they were inventors, engineers, poets, and scientists.
 They weren’t defined by their skill in any one field, but by their ability to learn; to integrate new tools & disciplines.
 In the 21st century, smartphones—arguably the most versatile devices in human history—have brought about a new version of renaissance master:

 Between Google, Yelp, and social media, today’s consumer can access a nearly limitless supply of resources—accessible virtually anywhere—for help deciding on a purchase.

 This is the context in which modern marketers are reaching out to their audience.
 Engaging that audience in a meaningful way means marketers must embrace the tools and the strategies needed to deliver a consistent, integrated brand message across every consumer touch point.

 Obviously, this is easier said than done, but mastering mobile is the single most important piece of the puzzle simply because it ties together every point in the brand/consumer relationship.
 Here are some things to consider:

 Structure campaigns around delivering content that’s of immediate use to the consumer, not just your brand.
 Deliver humor, information, or interactivity – not just “awareness.”
 The more value your content has, the more seamlessly it can be integrated into different touch points along the purchasing funnel (and the more likely it will be shared on social media).